landmann/trend-detection/README.md

 * Decrease
 * Neutral

+To obtain actual data, please post an issue on this repo and we'll send it your way!

 ## Contributions

 1. Curate a dataset containing 125,000 graphs of varying styles, functions, and trends using MatPlotlib.